Please use the TempTracker App to report temperature and answer the screening questions each day.

 Families are encouraged to schedule vacation days in accordance with the school calendar.
 This includes leaving early on a school day.
 Please note that vacations are illegal absences.
 It is the responsibility of the child to make up assignments, projects and tests missed during any absence due to a vacation.

 Leaving School During the Day

 Physician and dentist appointments should be made outside of school hours.
 It is recommended that parents take advantage of the noon dismissal time on various days throughout the school year.
 If a doctor’s appointment is necessary, all assigned work missed during the absence must be satisfactorily completed by the next day.
-In the Junior High level the student is responsible for seeing each teacher about work missed.
+At the Junior High level, the student is responsible for seeing each teacher about work missed.